TimofeyBiryukov/express-socket.io-wrapper/README.md

 ## Credits

-This was definitely expired by [sails.js](http://sailsjs.org) a great MVC framework, if you are looking for "all-in-one" solution, you should check them out.
+This was definitely inspired by [sails.js](http://sailsjs.org) a great MVC framework, if you are looking for "all-in-one" solution, you should check them out.

 ### Have a nice Hacking